PreciselyData/SpatialAnalytics/docs/getting-started/aws-eks/create-pv-pvc.md

 kubectl create ns spatial
 ```

-Create a PVC in the namespace that dynamically provisioning using efs-sc storage class,
+Create a PVC in the namespace that dynamically provisioning a PV using efs-sc storage class,
 ```
 kubectl apply -f ~/SpatialAnalytics/deploy/aws-eks/pvc.yaml -n spatial
 ```